laurenz-rausche/compose-examples/README.md

 # compose-examples
-Just some docker compose examples i use (with an opinionated syntax)
+Just some docker compose examples i use (with opinionated syntax)